 Now you are probably wondering why we called it “Sunshine” sangria, well we’ll let you in on the reason.
 We live in Florida, a state that has warm, gorgeous sunny days that help grow the most delicious fruits and all readily available most of the year.
 Another name for our wonderful state is the Sunshine State, which I think is pretty apt.
 So what better way to honor our state than to make a drink with it’s most prominent fruits – oranges, lemons, limes, mangos and coconut.

 Wondering what type of white wine works best for sangrias?
-Well you have your choice between a sauvignon blanc, reisling, pinot grigio, albarino or, if you really like very sweet sangria, a moscato.
-We used an inexpensive albarino and it worked very well.
+Well, you have your choice between a sauvignon blanc, reisling, pinot grigio, albarino or, if you really like very sweet sangria, a moscato.
+We used an inexpensive albarino in our Sunshine Sangria and it worked very well.